Rachel Maria Cox is a non-binary singer songwriter who grew up in Western Sydney and is now based in Newcastle, NSW.

 In 2016 their sophomore EP, I Just Have a Lot Of Feelings, was released to an overwhelmingly positive response.
 As well as receiving positive reviews in The Music, Beat, The Brag, Strine Whine, Newcastle Mirage, ProjectU, and many others, the first single, A Phone I Can't Use, gained airplay on Triple J, High rotation on Triple J Unearthed and other community radio stations.
 The second single, Zips, Netflix & Dinner For Six, was shortlisted for the 2016 Vanda And Young Songwriting Award, as well as being added to Triple J Unearthed Rotation.
 2016 also saw Cox play sold out shows with Alex Lahey, Camp Cope, Paper Thin, Self Talk, Safe Hands and many more.

 In 2017, they were dubbed by Newcastle Live as one of the top 5 local acts to watch in 2017 as well as successfully crowdfunding their debut LP release.
-They also won the Triple J Unearthed/NIDA Competition which will see one of the singles from the LP have a film clip made by NIDA students and premiered on Rage.
+Their debut Single Emotionally Untidy gained consistent Airplay on Triple J, and their follow up single Stronger Lines saw them win a Triple J Unearthed competition to have a music video made by NIDA graduates and premiered on Rage on October 7th 2017.
+They've also been nominated for the 2017 National Live Music Award for Pop Live Act Of The Year.

 Some Kind Words About RMC